-San Francisco at a glance:
+San Francisco at a Glance:

-1. Yes, San Francisco is expensive
+1. Yes, San Francisco is expensive.

+When weighing the pros and cons of living in San Francisco, budgeting is probably top of mind.
 If you’re thinking about living in San Francisco, get ready to face constant sticker shock.
 It’s not just the rents that are expensive, it’s everything.
 I’ll never forget a pizza dinner I shared with my two cousins, where the bill came to $75 each.
 Coffees are routinely $5 and you can grab a pint of craft beer for $8.
 Parking meters are also off the charts, with some charging $6 per hour during peak times.

+According to Numbeo, the cost of living in San Francisco is fifth in the nation, behind New York City, Honolulu, Oakland, and Seattle.
 If you are going to rent an apartment in San Francisco, you may have to double up with a roommate to afford the bills.

 Looking to buy?
 You won’t find anything under $1 million in the City by the Bay, which is why so many young professionals move to San Francisco’s suburbs to afford a home and a yard.